-The Master’s degree program requires a minimum of 30 credit hours allocated across specific areas of concentration:
+The Master’s in Educational Leadership degree program requires a minimum of 30 credit hours allocated across specific areas of concentration:

 Curriculum and Supervision